jmhodges/build_cassandra/README.md

     rake setup compile

-You'll have to type in your password to sudo to install mercurial via MacPorts but other than that, you're done. `setup` will build the Java 1.7 stuff and `compile` will build Cassandra against that new Java.
+You'll have to type in your password to sudo to install Mercurial and Subversion via MacPorts (if you don't already have a `hg` and `svn` binary, respectively) but other than that, you're done.

+`setup` will build the Java 1.7 stuff and `compile` will build Cassandra against that new Java.
 It'll even make a data directory here and edit the config files to use it as the log and data directory for Cassandra.

 No config, no hassle.
 Isn't that awesome?